 Bald-Cypress is a slow growing, long living tree, which can reach height of 100 - 125 feet.
-Bald-cypress exist mainly, "...a long the Atlantic Coastal Plain from southern Delaware to southern Florida, westward along the lower Gulf Coast Plain to southeastern Texas.
-In the natural forest a Bald cypress can take upwards of 200 years to develop a significant about of heartwood which is necessary for high lumber-yields.
+Bald-cypress exists mainly, "...along the Atlantic Coastal Plain from southern Delaware to southern Florida, westward along the lower Gulf Coast Plain to southeastern Texas.”
+In the natural forest, a Bald cypress can take upwards of 200 years to develop a significant about of heartwood which is necessary for high lumber-yields.

-True stability, strength, and resistance against insects and disease does not occur until a Bald-Cypress reaches an average age of seventy five or growth ring count per inch of 15-20.
-The main reason is after 75 a chemical called Cypressence is produced as a result of sufficient amount of heartwood.
+True stability, strength, and resistance against insects and disease does not occur until a Bald-Cypress reaches an average age of seventy-five or has a growth ring count per inch of 15-20.
+The main reason is after 75 a chemical called Cypressene is produced as a result of sufficient amount of heartwood.

-The debate revolves around three issues: (1) The tree growth-ring count, (2) Cypressence Oil, and (3) The maturity of the tree itself.
+The debate revolves around three issues: (1) The tree growth-ring count, (2) Cypressene Oil, and (3) The maturity of the tree itself.

-To understand what is causing the debate it's important examine what make bald-cypress so effective.
-As a bald-cypress tree matures, the growth-rings become closer and closer.
-The tighter the rings heartwood is created and an oil called Cypressence is abundantly produced protecting the tree from insects and disease.
-True stability, strength, and resistance does not occur until a tree growth ring count becomes 15-50 per inch which normally does not occur until an average age of seventy five.
+To understand what is causing the debate, it is important to examine what make bald cypress so effective.
+As a bald cypress tree matures, the growth-rings become closer and closer.
+When the rings become tighter and closer together, heartwood is created and an oil called Cypressene is abundantly produced, protecting the tree from insects and disease.
+True stability, strength, and resistance does not occur until a tree growth ring count becomes 15-50 per inch which normally does not occur until the tree reaches an average age of seventy five.
 In contrast, the maturity old growth has minimum 24-80 growth rings per inch.

-Based on in house study and research reports, cypress provides the best protection against insects and decay when dimensional lumber grader than 1" or greater.
-The contributing factor drive findings was base on two factors: Thinker Lumber is milled from more mature trees with a growth ring count of a minimum of 10 per inch or greater.
+Based on in-house study and research reports, cypress provides the best protection against insects and decay when the lumbers dimensions reach 1" or greater.
+The contributing findings were based on two factors: Thicker Lumber is milled from more mature trees with a growth ring count of a minimum of 10 per inch or greater.
 See full studies and photos.

-Once the Bald-cypress is harvested, the tree is sent to a saw mill where it is cut in dimensional lumber after air drying or kiln dried prior to milling dimensional lumber.
+Once the bald cypress is harvested, the tree is sent to a sawmill where it is cut in dimensional lumber after air drying or is kiln dried prior to milling dimensional lumber.
 If the tree is air dried, it is call Green Cypress.
-If it tree is dried in a kiln it is known as Kiln Dried Cypress.
+If the tree is dried in a kiln it is known as Kiln Dried Cypress.

-Green Cypress: Cypress that is air dry naturally by air with a moister content of 65% remaining in the tree prior to milling.
+Green Cypress: Cypress that is air dry naturally by air with a moisture content of 65% remaining in the tree prior to milling.

-Kiln Dried Cypress: Cypress that are place in large kilns which reduces the moister content remaining in the tree to a range of 12% -18%
+Kiln Dried Cypress: Cypress is placed in large kilns which reduces the moisture content remaining in the tree to a range of 12% -18%

-The advantaged Kiln dried cypress is superior.
-The main reason is the moister is removed from the tree in slow and controlled environment which minimizes the shrinkage and structural damage cells with in the lumber.
-Green Cypress other hand is milled while the tree is still highly saturated.
-Once milled, the board rapidly looses moister content.
+The kiln dried method has an advantage over green cypress.
+The main reason is the moisture is removed from the tree in a slow and controlled environment, which minimizes the shrinkage and structural damage to the cells within the lumber.
+Green cypress on the other hand is milled while the tree is still highly saturated.
+Once milled, the board rapidly loses moisture content.
 As a result, damage can occur to the cells of the fiber causing massive shrinkage of board sizes and splitting.

-Most fence boards or pickets used within the Central Florida Market Place are Green cypress.
+Most fence boards or pickets used within the Central Florida market are green cypress.

-In recent study conducted by a commission established by the Governor Louisiana in 2005, (C-P and ULCWF), it was discovered the re-growth rate of Bald and Tupelo Cypress in areas where harvested is not regenerating consistently or at all.
-The lack of regenerations is contributed to the disruption water levels, which do not allow the cypress seed with a cone to properly germinate.
-Other factor include the lack of wild life once the area is harvested.
-Certain species such as waterfowl, bunny, squirrel, even parrots are forced from the area.
-As a result, the animals that naturally eat the seeds and disperse them or absent.
+In a recent study conducted by a commission established by the Governor of Louisiana in 2005, (C-P and ULCWF), it was discovered that the re-growth rate of Bald and Tupelo Cypress in areas where heavily harvested is not regenerating consistently or at all.
+The lack of regeneration is contributed to the disruption of water levels, which do not allow the cypress seed with a cone to properly germinate.
+Other factors include the lack of wildlife once the area is harvested.
+Certain species such as waterfowl, rabbits, squirrels, even reptiles are forced from the area.
+As a result, the animals that naturally eat the seeds and disperse them are absent.